What Is a Miniature Garden Called — Types, Names, and How to Start One

 The Short Answer — Plus All the Types

-I got into miniature gardening about four years ago when I impulse-bought a tiny ceramic mushroom at a craft fair and had absolutely no idea what to do with it.
+As someone who impulse-bought a tiny ceramic mushroom at a craft fair four years ago, I learned everything there is to know about miniature gardening the hard way.
 Went down a rabbit hole.
 Never came back up.
-No regrets.
+Zero regrets.

 Here’s a quick breakdown of the main types before we go deeper into each one: